 Instructor of Music, voicePronouns: she/her/hers Email: email@example.com Office: Hendricks Center for the Arts

-Soprano Amanda Lauricella is known for her “penetrating upper range and bold confidence in her vocalism.”
-Previous roles include Tytania in A Midsummer Night’s Dream, Gretel in Hansel and Gretel, Mabel in The Pirates of Penzance, Goldie B. Locks in Goldie B. Locks and the Three Singing Bears, and the Doctor in the world premiere of The Scarlet Professor.
+Soprano Amanda Lauricella has been described as a voice with an “arching thrill to it” (Isthmus.com).
+Previous roles include Tytania in A Midsummer Night’s Dream, Gretel in Hansel and Gretel, Mabel in The Pirates of Penzance, Goldie B. Locks in Goldie B. Locks and the Three Singing Bears, the Doctor in the world premiere of The Scarlet Professor, and Rosina in Opera for the Young’s The Barber of Seville.
 Additional projects include Cedar Rapids Opera, the Berlin Opera Academy, and Fresco Opera Theatre.

 Ms. Lauricella recently received her Doctor of Musical Arts degree in Voice Performance with a minor in Theatre and Drama at the University of Wisconsin-Madison, where she offered a lecture recital on the many musical settings of Hamlet’s Ophelia.
 This recital presented various psychological interpretations of the character, exploring the motivations for the events surrounding her death through a modern lens, with both mental health and feminism considerations.